Defensible space (fire control): Landscape use

 Creating zones to better divide the space is the recommended approach to having effective defensible space.
 These zones act as partitions to show what can be allowed in certain areas.
 There should be no dried vegetation or flammable materials near this zone.
 Zone 0 is anything 0–5 feet from the building.
 Gravel, pavers and noncombustible mulch should be used to create a barrier between the home and zone 1.
 Zone 1 is anything within 30 feet of the building.
 All combustibles should be removed from this zone.
 This includes dried vegetation, wooden furniture, umbrellas and canopies.
 Ideal substitutions for this zone would be well irrigated grass, rocks and metal furniture.
 Zone 2 should have well spaced out trees and other vegetation.
 Noncombustible furniture and structures should be separating the flammable vegetation.
 Fire breaks such as gravel pathways and driveways should be used as fire breaks on the property.
 Grass should be well irrigated and cut regularly.
 There should be enough vertical space between trees and ground vegetation to prevent fire spread.
 Zone 3 is the transition zone between the defensible space and the natural land.
 Maintenance is not as strict bust should still be done.
 The main goal of this zone is to slow the speed of the fire and keep it from spreading to the other zones.

 An important component is ongoing maintenance of the fire-resistant landscaping for reduced fuel loads and fire fighting access.
 Fire-resistive plants that are not maintained can desiccate, die, or amass deadwood debris, and become fire assistive.
 Irrigation systems and pruning can help maintain a plant's fire resistance.
 Maintaining access roads and driveways clear of side and low-hanging vegetation can allow large fire equipment to reach properties and structures.
 Some agencies recommend clearing combustible vegetation at minimum horizontal 10 ft from roads and driveways a vertical of 13 ft 6 in above them.
 Considering the plant material involved is important to not create unintended consequences to habitat integrity and unnecessary aesthetic issues.
 Street signs, and homes clearly identified with the numerical address, assist access also.

 Fire Resistant Plants

 Some of the best ways to slow the spread of a fire to homes is to reduce the amount of fuel available for the fire.
 Within each zone, the amount of vegetation should drastically decrease.
-Having fire resistant plants in zones farther away form the home will help to slow down the fire even more.
+Having fire resistant plants in zones farther away from the home will help to slow down the fire even more.

 Some things to look for when picking fire resistant plants are high moisture content in leaves, limited dead vegetation, and low amounts of oils within the plant.
 Upkeep on these plants are also important for fire protection.
 Removal of excess branches and leaves will lessen the amount of potential fuel.
 Here are a few fire resistant plant examples, there are many different types of flowers, shrubs and trees that have fire resistant properties.